cfg2html/cfg2html/README.md

     cd cfg2html
     make help

+NOTE:  You need an annotated git tag on your local build system, else the build will fail. git describe --long should output something like "7.0.1-4-g6cef5f2"

-If you do not want to build cfg2html by your own, we have pre-build installations that you can download from <http://www.cfg2html.com>
+If you do not want to build cfg2html by your own, we have pre-build installations that you can download from <http://www.cfg2html.com> and also from the github release page <https://github.com/cfg2html/cfg2html/releases>

 ## Issue Tracker